onera/Noda/doc/source/basic_use.rst

 Constant surface concentration (planar geometry)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the case of a semi-infinite planar solid initially at a uniform concentration :math:`x_B^\mathrm{bulk}`, with its left-hand surface maintained at a constant concentration :math:`x_B^\mathrm{surf}`:
+In the case of a semi-infinite solid initially at a uniform concentration :math:`x_B^\mathrm{bulk}`, with its left-hand surface maintained at a constant concentration :math:`x_B^\mathrm{surf}`: